shadowFAQs/textagons/README.md

 * A better dictionary.
 * Right click a tile to mark it.
 This makes it easy to keep track of tiles you want to save for future bonus words.
 * Only 1 bonus tile type: blue/crystal.
 Find a word of five letters or more for a chance to create one; the longer the word, the better the chance (5: 20% ... >=9: 100%).
+* Click **HISTORY** to see your longest and highest scoring words from the current game.

 ### Thanks to
 * Burak Karaca on ArtStation for [UI inspiration](https://www.artstation.com/artwork/Lemkll)